UCL-EO/geog0111/docs/002_Unix.md

 ### `~`, `.`, `..`

 You will be used to the idea of navigating the filesystem from any previous computing you have ever done.
-You may have done this by clicking your way to a certain 'location' using `File explorer` (in Windows 10) or `Finder` (in MacOS), but you will have some familiarity with the tree-like nature of a filesystem: you go up or down in the system to find your way to the files and directories you want.
+You may have done this by clicking your way to a certain 'location' using `File explorer` (in Windows) or `Finder` (in MacOS), but you will have some familiarity with the tree-like nature of a filesystem: you go up or down in the system to find your way to the files and directories you want.

 When we do this typing command in the `unix` shell, the concepts are exactly the same, but we have some new symbols to learn to help us navigate: